 My friends were of no help.
 I was the first to have a child and they were all steadfast in their careers and single adult living.
 I quickly became jealous and resentful.
 I couldn’t even go to lunch or coffee or even a walk around the block without my baby.
 I was chained to her and there was no getting away, EVER.
 I was trapped and felt like a caged animal.

 Because I wanted to have a family so desperately, acknowledging the isolation felt guilty and wrong, almost as if I didn’t have the right to be upset or have my feelings because this life is what I “chose”.
-In those moments those first weeks, months and even year, I didn’t want it!
+In those moments, those first weeks, months and even years, I didn’t want it!
 People talk about postpartum depression.
 YEAH!
 Hello, I am surprised we all aren’t depressed after having a kid.
 I was deep in the bowels of depression.
 I couldn’t believe that this life wasn’t everything I thought it was going to be.
 My life’s dreams and “perfect” picture were not turning out exactly how I thought them up in my pretty little head.
 I was spinning, and alone and sad.

 I think that’s the bigger issue which brought me down.
 I did not believe I was worthy of having my feelings, my big bad (the worst) ugly feelings.
 How could I possibly say to anyone that I was miserable?
 My closest friends who wanted kids would have been annoyed that I had what they wanted, and I was complaining.
 My friends without kids would be like: “You wanted this.
 It’s all you talked about and planned for, for the last two years.
 Are you kidding!”